geeknik/HyperTune/README.md

 ## Disclaimer

-This tool interacts with OpenAI's GPT models.
+This tool interacts with various LLM provider APIs.
 The authors are not responsible for any misuse or for any offensive content that may be generated.